-The peltier effect is a thermoelectric phenomenon in which the heat is generated or absorbed at intersection of two conductive materials with different properties when there is a flowing electrical current.
+The Peltier effect is a thermoelectric phenomenon in which the heat is generated or absorbed at intersection of two conductive materials with different properties when there is a flowing electrical current.
 For real applications it is necessary a big number of such intersections for a thermic effect.

 Fig. 1.
-Peltier element construction.
+Experimental helmet.